 - The opportunity to visit exchange student in their country.

 Ready to share your culture?
-Sign up here.
+Sign up below!

 When are the dates of the exchange?

-The exchanges typically happen the last two weeks in January and during the month of July.
-Exchanges are typically two weeks long and are comprised of groups of 15-20 exchange students, plus teacher-chaperones, and a trip leader.
+The exchanges typically happen the last two weeks in January.
+Exchanges are typically two weeks long and are comprised of groups of 10-20 exchange students, plus teacher-chaperones.

 Who are the exchange students and just exactly where are they from?

-The students are high school and university aged and the majority come from the San Ramon area of Costa Rica, and surrounding areas of the Alajuela province.
+The students are high school and university aged and the majority come from the San Ramon and Central Valley areas of Costa Rica.
 Costa Rica, a small Central American country, is located to the north of Panama and to the south of Nicaragua.
 San Ramon is a small town located about an hour from the capital city San José and is primarily an agricultural town.
 Coffee, sugar cane, ornamental plants and corn are some of the main products along with an assortment of fruits and vegetable complemented with dairy and beef cattle farms.
 Most students live in town and have small families with only a few siblings, which is a sharp drop from the previous generation’s families which were much larger on average.

 What are my responsibilities as a host parent?